“A generation who try not to fall not in love because it’s ‘square’… who fall in love because they’re young…”

 Back in 1964 the cream of young British acting talent came to Torquay to film a movie by the name of The System.
 Unusually for a Torquay-set movie it was worth watching for something other than for spotting South Devon locations.

 Starring Oliver Reed, ‘The System’ is the story of a group of jacket-and-tie sporting young men scouring Torquay’s seasonal tourists in search of sexual conquests.
 The storyline was provocative as it showed sex outside of marriage.
-Indeed, in the United States where it was known as The Girl Getters, it was heavily cut for its adult content.
-Here’s the trailer:
+Indeed,in the United States where it was known as The Girl Getters, it was heavily cut for its adult content.
+Here’s the trailer, beginning with a scene on the lost Palm Court:

 Near the end of yet another summer, the leader of the group, played by Oliver Reed, aims to conquer an affluent fashion model, but finds himself unexpectedly falling in love.
 Music is provided by the Searchers, who make a rare film appearance in a club scene.
 The Searchers performed The System over the opening credits.
 The movie also features the Rockin’ Berries and the Marauders.
 Here’s the Searchers’ track: